zuwiizu/owl/README.md

 ## Running with Different Models

+### Model Requirements

+- **Tool Calling**: OWL requires models with robust tool calling capabilities to interact with various toolkits.
+Models must be able to understand tool descriptions, generate appropriate tool calls, and process tool outputs.

+- **Multimodal Understanding**: For tasks involving web interaction, image analysis, or video processing, models with multimodal capabilities are required to interpret visual content and context.

-### Additional Models
+#### Supported Models

-For information on configuring other AI models beyond OpenAI, please refer to our [CAMEL models documentation](https://docs.camel-ai.org/key_modules/models.html#supported-model-platforms-in-camel).
+For information on configuring AI models, please refer to our [CAMEL models documentation](https://docs.camel-ai.org/key_modules/models.html#supported-model-platforms-in-camel).

+> **Note**: For optimal performance, we strongly recommend using OpenAI models (GPT-4 or later versions).
+Our experiments show that other models may result in significantly lower performance on complex tasks and benchmarks, especially those requiring advanced multi-modal understanding and tool use.

-OWL supports various LLM backends.
+OWL supports various LLM backends, though capabilities may vary depending on the model's tool calling and multimodal abilities.
 You can use the following scripts to run with different models:

 ```bash
 # Run with Qwen model